NCAR/CICE/doc/source/users_guide/ice_nml_var.rst

 are for the coupled model, which is set up for a production run.
 Only a few of these variables are required to be set in the namelist; these values are noted in the paragraphs below.
-An example of the default namelist is shown in Section.
+An example of the default namelist is shown in Section :ref:`cice_namelist_examples`.

 The main run management namelist options are shown in :ref:`setupnml`.
 While additional namelist variables are available in the uncoupled version, they are set by the driver in CESM.
+For a full list of namelist variables, you should consult the CICE Reference Guide :cite:`cice15`.
 Variables set by the driver include: dt, runid, runtype, istep0, days\_per\_year, restart and dumpfreq.
 These should be changed in the CESM configuration files.